 1. Progressive Web Apps (PWAs)

-One of the most impactful trends in mobile-first marketing is the rise of Progressive Web Apps (PWAs).
-PWAs combine the best features of websites and mobile apps, offering users a fast, app-like experience without the need for downloads.
-They are lightweight, responsive, and can work offline, making them ideal for users with limited internet access or storage space.
+One major trend is the rise of Progressive Web Apps (PWAs).
+They combine the best features of websites and apps, offering a fast, app-like experience without downloads.
+PWAs are lightweight, responsive, and can work offline, which benefits users with limited storage or connectivity.

 2. Voice Search Optimization